Moltke Mansion: Danneskiold-Laurvig era

 Upon Gyldenløve's death in 1704, the property was passed on to his son, Count Ferdinand Anton Danneskiold-Laurvig, who owned it until his death in 1754.
 Under his ownership, the mansion was altered between 1716 and 1723 by Johan Cornelius Krieger.
 When Frederiksstaden was founded a few years prior to Danneskiold-Laurvig's death, a number of mansions were built in the area, particularly along Bredgade, one of the new district's main arteries, gradually urbanizing the environs.

 The next owner was Frederik Ludvig Danneskiold-Laurvig, Danneskiold-Laurvig's oldest son, but after his death in 1762 his widow sold the house to his brother.

 The mansion then became the focal point of a minor scandal when the brother, Count Christian Conrad Danneskiold-Laurvigen, abducted a young actress, Mette Marie Rose, whom he had fallen for, and hid her in the house.
-Whether it was because the girl or her father disapproved of the liaison remains unclear but King Frederick V was infuriated by the affair and Danneskiold-Laurvigen was sent exiled to his fief in Norway and had to pay a penalty of 10,000 Danish rigsdaler to a noble cause plus an annual compensation to the girl.
+Whether it was because the girl or her father disapproved of the liaison remains unclear, but King Frederick V was infuriated by the affair.
+Danneskiold-Laurvigen was sent exiled to his fief in Norway and had to pay a penalty of 10,000 Danish rigsdaler to a noble cause plus an annual compensation to the girl.